GVSU IN SEVILLA

 The Advanced Spanish program is for students who have completed SPA 321 (Composition and Conversation I) or 320 (Composition and Conversation for Spanish Heritage Speakers) AND 322 (Composition and Conversation II).
-Advanced students may take courses at the Campus Universitario EUSA and from many departments at the Universidad de Sevilla.
+Advanced students may take courses at the Campus Universitario EUSA and the Universidad de Sevilla.
 Advanced students will also take COWA courses designed by the program specifically for them.
 These courses are taught by local professors.

 Students in the Advanced Spanish program must take the intensive course, SEVI 410 – Intensive Spanish Language and Culture, at the beginning of the semester and then choose 3 or 4 additional courses.
 Students will take courses offered for COWA students and 1 or 2 regular university courses at the Campus Universitario EUSA or the Universidad de Sevilla with Spanish students.
 All COWA courses will be pre-approved for credit by GVSU.
 Students must seek credit approval from GVSU for EUSA and Universidad de Sevilla courses.